 There really is something for everyone here and it’s worth spending a bit of time checking out these great local landmarks.

 Before leaving Alicante, I had to find out more about its wonderful history by visiting some of the museums and art galleries.
-Museo de Belenes, Museo de Bellas Artes Gravina, Museo Taurino, Lucentum Archaeological Site, Museo Alicantino de Arte Contemoraneo, Mubag Gravina Fine Arts Museum, and Museo de Fogueres all house some of the oldest Italian artifacts and historical facts.
+Museo de Belenes, Museo de Bellas Artes Gravina, Museo Taurino, Lucentum Archaeological Site, Museo Alicantino de Arte Contemoraneo, Mubag Gravina Fine Arts Museum and Museo de Fogueres all house some of the oldest Italian artefacts and historical facts.